That doesn't have to be the case, though.

 In the 800 year history of Coramont, the city has managed to collect quite a number of gods.
 The Street of Lesser Gods contains no less than 1404 "official" gods.

 (Digression: for most of it's history, "Coramont" was synonymous with "The Church", but now a very quiet schism is dividing the church.
-Coramont, in the west, has very slowly been losing influence over the nation of Gattica, far to the east.)
+Coramont and the Prophetess frequently disagree with the Patriarch in Kaladon.)

 But years are long, and memories short.
 As incredible as it may seem, entire temples and gods seem to have disappeared over the centuries.
 After a bloody war with Coramont, after thousands of young men have been laid in the earth, after noble speeches about pride and patriotism, entire cultures have vanished without so much as a whimper.